zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env/env-marketplace/env-marketplace.md

   ![Image alt text](images/env-marketplace-12.png "Image title")

-## **STEP 4:** Open Spatial Studio
+## **STEP 4:** First-Time Login

-Opening paragraph...

-1. Opening the Spatial Studio public URL will first display a browser warning related to privacy and security.
+1. Opening the Spatial Studio public URL for the first time will display a browser warning related to privacy and security.
 The specific warning depends on your platform and browser.

+  ![Image alt text](images/env-marketplace-13.png "Image title")

   This is not a Spatial Studio issue; it is generic to  access of web sites that do not have a signed HTTPS certificate.
 Loading and configuring a signed certificate removes this warning.
 However the process of loading certificates in Jetty is beyond the scope of this workshop.

-  ![Image alt text](images/env-marketplace-13.png "Image title")

   Click the link to contine to the website.

 2. Enter the Spatial Studio admin user name (default is studio_admin) and the password you entered in the Step 2 (Create Stack wizard, item 3).
 Then click Sign In.